 - 1. Verify that nvidia\peermem.ko does not load correctly. - 2.
 Uninstall old MLNX\OFED if one was installed. - 3.
 Manually remove /usr/src/ofa kernel/default if one exists. - 4.
 Install MLNX\OFED 5.5 or newer. - 5.
-Manually create a soft link: /usr/src/ofa\kernel/default -> /usr/src/ofa\kernel/\$(uname -m)/\$(uname -r) - 6.
+Manually create a soft link: /usr/src/ofa kernel/default -> /usr/src/ofa kernel/\$(uname -m)/\$(uname -r) - 6.
 Reinstall the GPU driver. - On HGX A800 8-GPU systems, the nvswitch-audit tool will report 12 NVLinks per GPU.
-This is a switch configuration report and does not reflect the true number of NVLink interfaces available per-GPU, which remains 8. - Combining A800 and A100 SXM modules in a single server is not currently supported with this driver version. - Combining A800 and A100 PCIe with NVLink is not fully tested. - When switching between the Open and the legacy kernel modules on Ubuntu, use the following commands:
+This is a switch configuration report and does not reflect the true number of NVLink interfaces available per-GPU, which remains 8. - Combining A800 and A100 SXM modules in a single server is not currently supported with this driver version. - Combining A800 and A100 PCIe with NVLink is not fully tested. - ▶ By default, Fabric Manager runs as a systemd service.
+If using DAEMONIZE=0 in the Fabric Manager configuration file, then the following steps may be required. - 1.
+Disable FM service from auto starting. (systemctl disable nvidiafabricmanager) - 2.
+Once the system is booted, manually start FM process. (/usr/bin/nvfabricmanager -c /usr/share/nvidia/nvswitch/fabricmanager.cfg).
+Note, since the process is not a daemon, the SSH/Shell prompt will not be returned (use another SSH shell for other activities or run FM as a background task). - When installing a driver on SLES15 or openSUSE15 that previously had an R515 driver installed, users need to run the following command afterwards to finalize the installation: